artemiscloud/activemq-artemis-operator/README.md

 ## OLM integration

-The [bundle.md](docs/bundle.md) contains instructions for how to build operator bundle images and integrate it into [Openshift Liftcycle Manager](https://olm.operatorframework.io/) framework.
+The [bundle.md](docs/bundle.md) contains instructions for how to build operator bundle images and integrate it into [Operator Liftcycle Manager](https://olm.operatorframework.io/) framework.